symmetryregained/CurvatureCalculator/README.md

 Welcome to Curvature Calculator!

 You choose a metric and a vielbein in any dimension.
-Curvature Calculator calculates all curvatures for you.
+Curvature Calculator calculates all connections, curvatures and basic curvature invariants for you.

 ![Results Menu Interface](/img1_Sch_adv.png)